-But it can be difficult to break into a new career in data science.
-Here, you’ll find all the information you need to decide on whether you want to pursue a career in data science.
+Here, you’ll find all the information you need to decide on whether you want to pursue a career in data science, and what steps are needed to get one.
 We’ll also give you key facts about careers in data science, such as the expected salaries, and training programs available to you.

 Data scientists may use statistical analysis, mathematics, and Machine Learning techniques to effectively analyze a set of data and derive the insights they need.

 Data scientists are responsible for collecting and analyzing data produced by a program or system.
-They will develop custom programs and algorithms to accomplish this goal.
-Data scientists will then use this information to solve problems within an organization by applying techniques from statistical analysis and mathematics.
+They develop custom algorithms and build models to produce valuable insights from trends in this data.
+Data scientists will then use these insights to solve problems within an organization.

 For example, a data scientist could use information about user preferences to recommend products a user may want to buy on an e-commerce site.
-Data can be used to provide personalized experiences to users, thereby improving their overall satisfaction with a particular product or service.
+Data scientists could also take user interaction data from an app to find ways to make the app’s UX more user friendly.

 Data scientists will do more than just analyze data.
-They’ll have to think about what insights can be found in a particular dataset.
-And they’ll need to present their findings to other departments as well.
+They have to derive insights from a dataset and present these findings to other departments.
 If a data scientist finds out users do not go ahead with buying products they have put in their basket, they’ll have to figure out why and tell the engineering and design teams so they can improve the user experiences.